KenDickey/Cuis-Smalltalk-MetaProperties/README.md

 	Feature require: #'Morph-MetaProperties'.
 "NB: NOT 'Morphic' "

 	(VisualPropertyEditor forMorph: EllipseMorph initializedInstance) openInWorld.
+	"Click on Gear Icon to show EllipseMorph"
 	ImagePallet namedColors.
 "Click on a color and drop on a color property" (SignMorph forObject: 6) openInHand. "drop 6 on borderWidth property"
 ````

 The basic usage is for annotating Morph subclasses for visual editing via DragNDrop.

-This means making visual __only___ the instance variables and properties for controlling a Morph's visual characteristics in order to allow a ***VisualPropertyEditor*** to be constructed.
+This means making visual __only__ the instance variables and properties for controlling a Morph's visual characteristics in order to allow a ***VisualPropertyEditor*** to be constructed.

 This annotation is done by adding ***MetaProperties*** for the typical instance variables and properties.
 MetaProperties are used to check what values an iVar #accepts: